A Week in the Life of a Sales Director

 - Excellent Communicator: admired manager, effective sales personality, ability to motivate, competitive

 - Technically Competent: knowledge of data, use of VIP, spreadsheets & numbers

-- Available & Committed: good availability with flexible hours, some travel to other markets
+- Available & Committed: good availability with flexible hours & travel

 Your job responsibilities will include, among other things: